philips-software/cogito/workspaces/cogito-mobile/user-stories.md

 Acceptance criteria:
 - Check the settings when the user wants to create their first identity
-- Check the settings each time the Cogito app is opened and prompt when the protection has been turned off.
+- Check the settings each time the user wants to do something with a key and prompt when the protection has been turned off.
 - If technically possible; redirect the user to the specific settings on their phone
 - Store keys encrypted on the device using the pass code?